Trial balance: definition, types and how to prepare

 The role of trial balances in financial statements

-## FAQs on trial balances
+FAQs on trial balances

 Here are answers to common questions about trial balances.

-What are the three rules of trial balances?
+What are the rules of trial balances?

 1. Total debits must equal total credits

-2. Use the right chart of accounts
+2. Use the correct chart of accounts for your business

 What are the three main purposes of a trial balance?